norydiankov/Finding-Donors-Project/README.md

 # Supervised Learning
 ## Project: Finding Donors for CharityML

+### Project Overview

+In this project, I applied supervised learning techniques and an analytical mind on data collected for the U.S. census to help CharityML (a fictitious charity organization) identify people most likely to donate to their cause.
+I first explored the data to learn how the census data is recorded.
+Next, I applied a series of transformations and preprocessing techniques to manipulate the data into a workable format.
+Once this was done, I then evaluate several supervised learners (Naive Bayes, Logistic Regression, and Decision Tree) on the data before considering the one that is best suited for the solution.
+Afterwards, I optimized a decision tree model and analyzed how well it's performing when considering the data it's given.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: